hslu-dda/data-handling/README.md

 }
 ```

+1. We use the reduce function to iterate through the array.
+The reduce function takes a callback function as its first argument.
+This callback function takes two parameters: prev and current. prev is the accumulator that _holds the object with the highest value found so far_, and current is the current object being processed.
+2. Inside the callback, we compare the value property of prev and current.
+We use an `if` statement to return the object with the higher value.
+3. The result of the reduce function is stored in `highestValueObject`, which will be the object from the array with the highest value.
+4. Finally we will return `highestValueObject`.

 ### Finding the Lowest Value

 Look at the code to find the highest value, what would you need to change?

 ### Sort by key/value

-To sort an array wen can use the `sort` function.
+To sort an array we can use the `sort` function.
 The function will take two arguments: the array of objects to sort, and a string indicating the sort direction ("asc" for ascending or "desc" for descending).
 It will return a new array sorted accordingly.

 ```js
 // call the function and directly assign the new array with: